Maffey/ethical-hacking-course/README.md

 on the web and use it instead of creating your own that most likely won't be as effective.
 * You **should** test your crawler on your own machine (such as Metasploit), since such action against third-party server is most likely illegal in most of the countries.
+* Remember to crawl websites responsibly.
+Refer to `robots.txt` file, do not throttle the server you are crawling and preferably, ask the owner of the server for permission.
+It's highly recommended to use Metasploitable machine for those purposes.